Home > General Mechanical Components Stock > Influence of Crimped Steel Fibre on Properties of Concrete ...

 ◆ Application:

--Precast concrete products
+- Precast concrete products

--Bridges, Culverts and Hydrodynamic structures
+- Bridges, Culverts, and Hydrodynamic structures

--Seismic resistance structures
+- Seismic resistance structures

--Highways & Airport pavements
+- Highways & Airport pavements

--Heavy equipment foundation.
+- Heavy equipment foundation.

-20kg per bag/carton or as your requirements, there are 50 bags or 1000kg in a pallet, 24tons per 20'container
+20kg per bag/carton or as required, with 50 bags or 1000kg per pallet, 24 tons per 20' container

 ◆ Certificate